phaxio/phax_machine/README.md

 2. In the second field which says "POST (or send email) to the above URL when a fax has been received," enter your application url followed by '/fax_received' (e.g. If you're using a quick and dirty Heroku installation, this url might look something like https://WHATYOUNAMEDYOURAPP.herokuapp.com/fax_received. *Note:* if you're using the quick and dirty setup, your faxing emails might be in your spam folder! )

 3. (Optional) Test the everything is working correctly by sending a fax to your Phaxio number and and seeing if it shows up in your email inbox!
 Note: make sure to check your spam folder!

+## Updating an app deployed using the "Deploy" button

+If you want to merge the latest code from this repository into a PhaxMachine instance deployed with the button above, you'll need to follow these instructions:

+We're assuming you already git and the heroku toolbelt installed.

+1. Clone this repository: `git clone https://github.com/phaxio/phax_machine.git`
+2. Add the heroku repository as well: `git remote add heroku https://git.heroku.com/HEROKU-APP-NAME.git` (Substituting `HEROKU-APP-NAME` with the name of your Heroku app)
+3. Push the latest changes to Heroku: `git push heroku master`